 Lake Tahoe Waterfall Hikes

 Lake Tahoe’s abundant snow begins to melt and the incredible roaring of crystal clear water cascading down rocky granite cliffs echoes into the sky.
 Breathtaking waterfalls dot the spectacular landscapes of Lake Tahoe’s wilderness, tumbling down into refreshing swimming holes.
 Lake Tahoe is famous for its beautiful blue lake, however, many are unaware of the rushing waters that roar in the distance.
-When you are in the area, it is hard to pass up the waterfalls in Tahoe.
+When in Tahoe, a waterfall visit is a must.